 Crisis or Alternate Strategies if Medical Gloves are Running Low or Not Available (may need to be considered if medical glove supplies are critically low and demand is high)

 - Refer to the CDC's Hand Hygiene in Healthcare Settings

 - Use medical gloves beyond the manufacturer-designated shelf life in a setting where there is a lower risk of transmission if feasible (for example, non-surgical, non-sterile, patients with no known COVID 19 diagnosis).
 The user should visibly inspect the gloves prior to use and, if there are concerns (for example, discolored or visible tears, holes), discard the gloves.

-- Extend the use of medical gloves for health care providers without changing the gloves between patients with no known infectious diseases.
+- Extend the use of medical gloves without changing the gloves between patients with no known infectious diseases.
 Gloved hands should be cleaned between patients and at other times when hand hygiene would normally be performed during routine patient care.
 Alcohol-based hand sanitizers may degrade vinyl gloves.
 If a glove becomes damaged (for example, discolored, deteriorated, visible tears, holes), contaminated (for example, body fluids, chemotherapy drugs) or no longer provides a liquid barrier, replace it.

 - Consider using radiographic protective gloves or radiation attenuating surgeon's gloves that are clean and offer fluid barrier protection.
 These gloves cannot be sterilized but can be cleaned following the manufacturer's labeling.

 - Consider using non-medical gloves such as those used for food service, embalming, cleaning, or other industrial-grade gloves that most closely align with the ASTM standards for medical gloves as outlined in the FDA's Medical Glove Guidance Manual.

 - Be aware that counterfeit medical and non-medical gloves may be on the market, especially during this time of increased demand.